GUIDE TO GREAT HEADSHOTS

 Be sure to bring a couple of options.
 Sometimes black and white may be your go-to choice; however, it can be challenging depending on the color of the background.
 If you do decide to wear black, try to wear something black with an obvious texture.
 Charcoal gray with a good texture is a good choice.
 Bring a colorful option.
 Try wearing a top that compliments your eye color if possible.

 Layers work well.
 Consider wearing a jacket and a blouse or shirt underneath.
 Avoid clothing items with shoulder pads.

 Do not wear charismatic tops with complex patterns.
 Do not wear tops with branded logos or text (unless it is your own corporate logo etc. but logos should be avoided in any case).
 Avoid any clothes with shiny fabrics.
 Low necklines should also be avoided.

 If you have long hair, be prepared to tie it back.

 If you have a dress shirt with a different color inside the collar, avoid wearing it.
-Many white shirts now have nice fancy liners or a different pattern around the neckline which looks great, but not necessarily in a professional headshot.
+Many white shirts now have nice fancy liners or a different pattern around the neckline which looks great but not necessarily great for a professional headshot.

 Finally, try not to wear your wardrobe in a vehicle for extended periods of time as they can produce unsightly wrinkles and leave seams from the seatbelt.
 Your wardrobe should be neatly pressed and clean for best results.